LEARN MORE ABOUT ELECTRICITY BILLS, METER DATA AND TARIFFS

 • We have a whole section on this website dedicated to helping you find and access your smart meter data here.

-All you need is your DNSP and your NMI number, and you can find both on your most recent electricity bill.
+You’ll need to know your DNSP and your NMI number, and you can find both on your most recent electricity bill.

 • For residential users, adding information from multiple bills (up to a full year) helps SunSPOT understand how your electricity usage changes across the seasons.